-Carpenter Oak is a specialist Oak Frame Company based in Devon (UK).
-We are award winning specialists in the design, construction and raising of oak timber framed buildings.
-We have a dedicated team of Project Managers, Timber Frame Designers and Carpenters who work closely with clients and architects to deliver a wide variety of bespoke oak frame projects across the UK, Europe and beyond.
+Carpenter Oak is a specialist timber frame company based in Devon and Scotland (UK).
+We are award winning specialists in the design, construction and raising of timber framed buildings.
+We have a dedicated team of Project Managers, Timber Frame Designers and Carpenters who work closely with clients and architects to deliver a wide variety of bespoke timber frame projects across the UK, Europe and beyond.

 We celebrate the beauty and joy of timber frames in many different styles and raise over 60 frames a year for inclusion within schemes ranging from oak extensions to extensive high-end architectural oak houses.

 We love wood, we love design and we love a challenge.

 If you want to work with a team of experts that can deliver a bespoke timber frame on time and on budget Carpenter Oak is the right choice.

 At Carpenter Oak we live and breathe timber framed buildings, large and small, and we love a challenge.
 We create truly unique timber frames that respond to your brief giving you a bespoke 'made to measure' and personalised solution to your brief and budget.